cheikhAhmad12/numpy_evolution_analysis/README.md

 ## What you get
 - Cleaned monthly dataset with `commits`, `additions`, `deletions`, and total `churn`
 - Time-series, distribution, heatmap, and scatter plots in `plots/`
-- Reproducible extraction script that traverses the full NumPy Git history (merge commits are skipped)
+- Extraction script that traverses the full NumPy Git history (merge commits are skipped)

 ## Setup
 1) Create/activate a Python environment.